E-catalog/backend/README.md

 # Backend

 # Contributing
-Since this is a young Python project, we assume that you're already have Python >=3.6 in your system.
+Since this is a young Python project, we assume that you already have Python >=3.6 in your system.

 ### Docker
 We use Docker containers to store different services of our project.